Why understanding Human Factors enhances performance and safety in aviation

 As we adapt to the unpredictable changes happening in our world, it’s never been more critical to have a deep understanding of the human factors that affect both safety and performance in high risk industries such as aviation.

 Sometimes, human error can have critical consequences.
 Many studies attribute up to 80% of critical incidents to human error.
-Understanding human factors is not only important for the maintenance sector, but provides valuable knowledge for all areas of the aviation industry.
+Consequently, Understanding human factors is not only important for the maintenance sector, but provides valuable knowledge for all areas of the aviation industry.
 Roles including passenger or customer service can also be optimised by focusing on human factors.

 The course focuses on: